jonsterling/JonPRL/README.md

 `A = B type` is recovered as equality in a universe, and `M in A` is recovered as an abbreviation for `M = M ∈ A`.

+2. The meaning of equality of types is different.
+In ETT, types are distinguished from terms via their categorical judgement, and their equality is itself extensional (in the sense of the axiom of extensionality): two types are equal when they have the same members and the same members are equal in both type.
+In CTT, however, this not possible (or practical) for a number of reasons, and the equality of types is intensional/structural.

-2. The semantics of presuppositions is different.
+3. The semantics of presuppositions is different.
 In ETT, the presuppositions of a judgement must be satisfied in addition to the meaning of the judgement; in CTT, a derived judgement is considered evident *if* its presuppositions are also evident.
 An example is the meaning of the sequent